xcore/sc_i2s/app_i2s_master_example_skc_l2/doc/index.rst

 Audio Connectivity
 ++++++++++++++++++

 The application will now be running and providing a loopback functionality.
-In order to observe this attach an audio source (such as an MP3 player) to input 1/2 via a the 3.5mm audio jack.
+In order to observe this attach an audio source (such as an MP3 player) to input 1/2 via the 3.5mm audio jack.
 Attaching speakers or headphones to output 1/2 via the 3.5mm audio jack should result in the input being heard.

 The same is true for inputs 3/4 to outputs 3/4.